Makc03/GradeCalc/README.md

   1. Subject
   2. Score Achieved
   3. Best Possible Score
--"Calculate" Button - when hit, calculates total based on user inputs
+- "Calculate" Button - when hit, calculates total based on user inputs
 - Round total if user wants to with checkbox
 - Saves info to DataBase if user wants to